CringeTherapy/Disabler/README.md

 TO DOWNLOAD FREE MINECRAFT(TLAUNCHER):-------------------------------------------------------------

-#So, first start by opening normal minecraft. then login with a random microsoft or mojang account that you havent bought minecraft on

-#Then launch the demo version.

-#Dont enter a singleplayer world, just launch it, then close the window.
+#So first, start by opening this google drive link [insert here]

+#Now extract that and add it with all the other files like 1-start and stuff.

 #After that click 2-Tlauncher.
 Then set a name for urself and click launch download. (to do this u have to have a phone and have ur hotspot connected to the computer, bug fix for that coming in Alpha 1.2).